philwilkes/TLS2trees/README.md

 **Plot_Report.html and Plot_Report.md**
 A summary of the information extracted.
 Nicer to look at than the processing report, but still a bit ugly in Version 1.
-Future versions will make this a bit nicer/add data tables/etc.
+Future versions may make this a bit nicer/add data tables/etc.

 **tree_data.csv**
 Basic measurements of the trees.